Gal Gadot: 2010–2016: Breakthrough as Wonder Woman

+Before landing the role, Gadot shared that she had almost quit acting due to frustration with the constant rejection she faced while auditioning in Los Angeles.
+After several Fast & Furious films and coming close to major parts, including Imperator Furiosa in Mad Max: Fury Road (2015), which ultimately went to Charlize Theron, she considered leaving the profession.
+She also noted that acting was not a childhood dream but a field she grew curious about and eventually fell in love with.
 In June 2014, she signed a three-picture deal with Warner Bros. to appear as Wonder Woman, reportedly earning $300,000 per film.

 Gadot, speaking at San Diego Comic-Con in July 2014 for Batman v Superman: Dawn of Justice at the San Diego Convention Center.

 In July 2014, Gadot's portrayal of Wonder Woman was unveiled at Comic-Con during the Batman v Superman: Dawn of Justice panel.
 Some critics argued Gadot's Israeli background and slim frame made her unfit to play the part.
 Gadot dismissed the backlash.
 Despite prior criticism of her physique, she stated that she had trained to build muscle for the role, moving beyond her previous Fast & Furious image.
 To prepare, she took lessons in swordsmanship, Kung Fu, kickboxing, capoeira and Brazilian jiu-jitsu, gaining 17 pounds of muscle.
 She also explained that she "trained six hours a day for six months—two hours of gym work, two hours of fight choreography, and up to two hours of horseback riding.
 It was much more intense than the army."
 That same year, Gadot landed her first Israeli film role in the comedy Kicking Out Shoshana, playing lead character Mirit Ben-Harush.
-Later that year, she was offered the lead role in the Hollywood remake of Ben-Hur (2016) but had to decline due to scheduling conflicts with Batman v Superman.
+Later, in 2016, she was offered the lead role in the Hollywood remake of Ben-Hur (2016) but had to decline due to scheduling conflicts with Batman v Superman.

 Prior to her debut as Wonder Woman, Gadot revealed she had previously been offered the role of Faora-Ul in Man of Steel (2013).
 Gadot turned it down due to her pregnancy; this led to Antje Traue being cast for the role instead.
 In 2016, Gadot officially debuted as Wonder Woman in the superhero film Batman v Superman: Dawn of Justice.
 Gadot's performance as the superhero, the character's first film appearance, was singled out by The Guardian as one of the film's best parts.
 Her portrayal of Wonder Woman quickly became a defining role in her career, with critics praising her for bringing strength, grace, and a refreshing depth to the character.
 Critics particularly noted how she brought a strong sense of empowerment and integrity to the role, setting a new standard for female superheroes in mainstream cinema.